abalamsh/Chat/README.md

 - <b>skill-SmartAssistant.json</b> : which is have skil i created in IBM Watson Assistant, it's combine intent and entities and dialog.

-  <h1>Look at the screen shots below to know how this page works</h1>
+  <h1>Look at the screen shots below to know how this chat works</h1>
 <br>

 <img src="Screen Shot .png">